 \subsection{Data Format}

 \reffig{fig:dir_layout} shows the directory layout of the FSOCO dataset.
-We follow the data structure of Supervisely\footnote{\tt \href{https://www.supervise.ly}{supervise.ly}}, an online labeling platform, but also provide several label converters to simplify usage of our data, see \refsec{ssec:label_converters}.
+We follow the data structure and label format of Supervisely\footnote{\tt \href{https://www.supervise.ly}{supervise.ly}}, an online labeling platform, but also provide several label converters to simplify usage of our data, see \refsec{ssec:label_converters}.

 Each team's contribution, independent of whether they labeled their own images or raw data donated by another team, can be found in a subfolder named with a unique team identifier to give them the appropriate credits.
-A subfolder comprises two directories containing the images and the corresponding annotation files, respectively.
+A subfolder comprises two directories, containing the images and the corresponding annotation files, respectively.
 Image and label files follow the structure \texttt{<team-ID>\_<5-digit-number>.<suffix>}, where the suffix is an image format, followed by \texttt{.json} for labels.
 Supported image extensions include \texttt{png}, \texttt{jpg}, and \texttt{jpeg} using either uppercase or lowercase spelling.

 Unlike the example of \texttt{team-a} in \reffig{fig:dir_layout}, image and annotation files do not always have the same team identifier as the corresponding folder.
 Generally, filenames indicate the source of the raw data to allow for recovering image sequences across multiple team subdirectories.